 These easy-to-care plants are grown for their glossy, dark green foliage and eye-catching, pinwheel-shaped flowers.
 They are great for beds, borders and as ground covers.
 Their unique flowers are perfect for bouquets and special occasions, or simply for bringing color and joy to your home.

 The genus name comes from the Latin word “vincire”, which means “to bind, fetter”, based on the plant’s trailing habit.

-Vinca symbolizes benevolence, nostalgia and purity.
+Periwinkle symbolizes benevolence, nostalgia, sadness and purity.

-The plant was also a religious symbol in the Middle Ages, tied to the Virgin Mary.
+This plant was also a religious symbol in the Middle Ages, tied to the Virgin Mary.

-Interesting facts about Vinca:
+Interesting facts about Vinca